o-minimal GAGA and a conjecture of Griffiths: Introduction

-Our main result is the following theorem, providing a solution to the conjecture: \begin{thm} Let $X$ be a reduced separated algebraic space of finite type over $\C$ and $\phi:X^\an\to \Gamma\backslash \Omega$ a period map as above.
-Then \begin{enumerate} \item $\phi$ factors (uniquely) as $\phi=\iota\circ f^\an$ where $f:X\to Y$ is a dominant map of (reduced) finite-type algebraic spaces and $\iota:Y^\an\to \Gamma\backslash\Omega$ is a closed immersion of analytic spaces; \item the Griffiths $\Q$-bundle $L$ restricted to $Y$ is the analytification of an ample algebraic $\Q$-bundle, and in particular $Y$ is a quasi-projective variety.
+Our main result is the following theorem, providing a solution to the conjecture: \begin{thm} Let $X$ be a reduced separated algebraic space of finite type over $\C$ and $\phi:X^\an\to \Gamma\backslash \Omega$ a period map.
+Then \begin{enumerate} \item $\phi$ factors (uniquely up to unique isomorphism) as $\phi=\iota\circ f^\an$ where $f:X\to Y$ is a dominant map of (reduced) finite-type algebraic spaces and $\iota:Y^\an\to \Gamma\backslash\Omega$ is a closed immersion of analytic spaces; \item the Griffiths $\Q$-bundle $L$ restricted to $Y$ is the analytification of an ample algebraic $\Q$-bundle, and in particular $Y$ is a quasi-projective variety.

 \end{enumerate} \end{thm}